 Authentication

-Welcome to the PicPay Wallet Authentication flow documentation.
-On this page, we will explain how to authenticate and access our services using the OAuth 2.0 authentication flow with the client_credentials grant type.
+Welcome to the authentication flow documentation for the PicPay Wallet.
+In this page, we explain how to authenticate and access our services using the OAuth 2.0 authentication flow with the client_credentials grant type.
 The OAuth 2.0 protocol provides a secure way to grant access to protected resources on behalf of a client.
 For more information about OAuth 2.0, refer to RFC 6749.

 Authorization Flow with Grant Type client_credentials#